openguild-labs/polkadot-apac-challenges/2-auction/README.md

    - Placing multiple bids from different accounts to show the logic working on Polkadot JS explorer
    - Waiting for the auction to finalize automatically using the `on_finalize` hook and showing the final state on Polkadot JS explorer

+> **Note:** You need to import Alice's account aka Sudo key to Polkadot JS's account or wallet extension like Subwallet, PolkadotJS Extension
+> **Note:** Alice's Private Key: 0xe5be9a5092b81bca64be81d212e7f2f9eba183bb7a90954f7b76361f6edb5c0a
+> **Note:** Do not use Alice's Private Key on Production

 ## 📚 Related Lessons

 This challenge is directly related to **Lesson 3.7 - "Hooks"**.
 The lesson covers how to use `on_initialize` and `on_finalize` to schedule and execute pallet logic at specific block numbers.